makrai/notes/henderson2005-comp-ling-in-deep-learning-acl.md

   rather than a derivation structure, makes it possible to define syntactic parsing as a sequence-to-sequence problem, mapping the sentence to its parse sequence
-  If seq2seq models) can perform well at this task, then maybe the structured linguistic representations are not necessary (contrary to Fodor and Pylyshyn (1988)), not even to predict those structures
+  * If seq2seq models) can perform well at this task, then maybe the structured linguistic representations are not necessary (contrary to Fodor and Pylyshyn (1988))
 * Vinyals+ (2015) report
   * very poor results for seq2seq models when trained on the standard dataset
   * good results when trained on very large automatically-parsed corpora